Ph.D., University of California, Berkeley

 B.S., Stanford University

+For the most recent information on my group's research projects, publications, and teaching, please visit our lab website.
 If you are interested in joining my research group, please send me an e-mail describing your research interests, past experience, and your CV.

 For a list of all courses taught and their descriptions, please visit my lab page.

 Department of Geography University of Wisconsin-Madison Science Hall 550 North Park Street Madison, WI 53706